eerohele/muutos/docs/INDEX.md

 ## Working with SQL

-Muutos includes a SQL client that's suitable for setting up logical replication, diagnostics, debugging, and as a general-purpose SQL client.
+Muutos comes with a general-purpose SQL client, making Muutos a viable alternative to JDBC-based PostgreSQL clients.

 ### Connecting to a PostgreSQL server